jsoxford/jsoxford/_posts/2014-06-21-summer-of-hacks.md

         RSVP on Lanyrd!
     </a>
 </div-->

+<p><a href="https://www.eventbrite.co.uk/e/sumer-of-hacks-nodebots-tickets-11906664153" class="btn btn-large btn-primary">Register for NodeBots</a></p>

 ---

 ## How much does it cost?

 Tickets are &pound;5.
-You'll get this more than this back in food and drink alone - this is just to make sure that you really want to come.
+You'll get this more than this back in food and drink alone - we're just making sure that you really want to come.

 ## What do I need to bring?